brendanmurty/site/README.md

 2. Make a local clone of that forked repository
 3. Update some files in the forked repository:

-- The `scripts/deploy.sh` script must be updated to use your forked repository URLs when updating `CHANGELOG.md`
+- Update `.github/workflows/deployment.yml` to use your forked repository URL when updating generating release notes
 - All files in the `content` directory should contain your own content instead
 - All files in the `assets` directory should contain your own static files instead
 - Purchase your own license to use [Mass-Driver](https://mass-driver.com/) fonts or use other fonts